EXPEDITION CUB CAMP

 Code must be used or discount requested before full payment; no refunds will be issued.

 - Second Adventure Discount: Receive $25 off the second week of camp, any type.

-- Cub Camp Rally Discount: For Packs who attend a Rally in January, every youth in the unit can use one discount of $5 off any cub camp.
-Code is given to the leader in attendance at the Rally.
+- Cub Camp Promotions Discount: For packs that attend a rally and complete a camp presentation, every youth in the unit can use one discount of $5 off any cub camp.
+Code will be emailed out after presentation is reported complete.

 *ADULTS AT CAMP

 Please keep in mind that the following regulations must be followed at all times:

 - Resident Adventure Camps require 1 adult for every 4 Cubs with a minimum of 2 adults per Pack/Den.

 - If more than 2 youth from the same Pack are attending Cub Camp, the Pack must provide adult supervision at the ratio given above.

 - Adults attending Expedition Cub Camp for 72 hours or more (non-consecutive) must be both registered as an Adult Leader with the BSA and have completed Youth Protection Training before arriving at camp.
 Proof of such is required at check-in.